euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

    +----------------+----------------+

-The speed-up measured when going from 4 threads to 8 threads (i.e. from one processor to two) is very small showing we reach the limits of the algorithm.
+The speed-up measured when going from 4 threads to 8 threads (i.e. from one processor to two on this system) is very small showing we reach the limits of the algorithm.
 The only way to go faster is to start thinking in parallel from beginning and re-design the algorithm so that it works natively with lots of threads.